Vie-Rus/Interview-Programs/README.md

 # Reverse
     - This will show your string and number input reversed.
 First string then number.
 Using slicing
     - 5.22.22

+# Fibonacci
+    - This will take your inputted number and loop it in a fibonacci sequence your inputted amount of times, using a for loop
+    - 5.23.22